entazis/experience-log/README.md

 The online programming school sought to expand its Slack-based community by simplifying the registration process.
 The goal was to eliminate the need for users to navigate a lengthy and unfamiliar form-filling procedure.

 Technical Solution:
 I developed a Node.js application utilizing Puppeteer, a headless browser automation tool, to automate the registration process.
-The application initially registers using a placeholder email address and subsequently updates the registration to the user’s actual email address.
-As a result, the user receives an email prompting them to set a new password, thereby granting them immediate access to the community’s Slack workspace without the hassle of manual form submission.
+The application initially registers using a placeholder email address and subsequently updates the registration to the user's actual email address.
+As a result, the user receives an email prompting them to set a new password, thereby granting them immediate access to the community's Slack workspace without the hassle of manual form submission.

 Skills: Node.js · Git · Slack